AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 |image0|

--  Make a note of the above Role ARN string, it will be used for setup Aviatrix Cloud Account later
+-  Make a note of the above Role ARN string, it will be used to setup the Aviatrix Cloud Account later